Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

-The addition of the $\mathcal{O}(\epsilon^2)$ term removes a flaw in the vDysthe model, see \cite{Butterfield} for details.
+The addition of the $\mathcal{O}(\epsilon^2)$ term comes from extending the derivation of the vDysthe equation one order and removes a flaw in the vDysthe model, see \cite{Butterfield} for details.
 We refer to this equation as the dissipative Gramstad-Trulsen (dGT) equation.

-Numerical solutions of all the partial differential equation (PDE) models were obtained using the high-order operator splitting methods introduced by Yoshida~\cite{yoshida}.
+Numerical solutions of all the envelope equation models were obtained using the high-order operator splitting methods introduced by Yoshida~\cite{yoshida}.
 Periodic boundary conditions in $\xi$ were imposed.
-The linear parts of the PDEs were solved exactly in Fourier space using fast Fourier transforms and the nonlinear parts were either solved exactly (NLS, dNLS) or using fourth-order Runge-Kutta (Dysthe, vDysthe, dGT).
+The linear parts of the envelope equations were solved exactly in Fourier space using fast Fourier transforms and the nonlinear parts were either solved exactly (NLS, dNLS) or using fourth-order Runge-Kutta (Dysthe, vDysthe, dGT).